trembanis/election-blog/content/post/2024-11-03-final-prediction/index.md

 ## Lagged Vote Share

 Continuity over time is the very basic principle behind the inclusion of a lagged vote share variable.
 Vavreck’s signature argument that the United States is experiencing a process of calcification (from our GOV 1347 class discussion), whereby partisans are becoming entrenched in their views and more homogeneous among themselves, would suggest that previous cycle vote share will only become a better predictor of voter behavior as the electorate calcifies.

+As seems to be the trend for most of these variables, the national lagged vote share variable is insignificant and substantively small, while the state-level lagged vote share is highly significant and has an estimate of 0.6, meaning every additional point for the Democratic party in the preceding election is expected to correspond to 0.6 additional points in the next race.
+This would be moderately good news for the Harris campaign, since it suggests that she would inherit a slight head start in those battlegrounds which Biden won in 2020.

 ## Poll Average